arekczarny/grimoire/domain-driven-desing.md

 ### Deployment Architecture & Bounded Context.
 What is really a Bounded Context when it comes to implementation and how it is being deployed?
 Is that a single Microservice or maybe it is a module in a Monolith?

+### Validation of Bounded Context's boundaries

+####Heuristics
+1. Context Autonomy
+* Does our Context can "make decisions" on its own?
+* Does our Context must "ask" other Bounded Contexts for permission to "make decision"?
+Bounded Context must be self sufficient and must be able to make decisions on its own.
+If that is not the case then it might indicate that our decision on selecting Bounded Context is wrong and we have too much level of granularity.

+2. Number of Bounded Contexts in business process
+* How many Bounded Contexts plays a part in a single business process?
+The least BC in the single business process the better.
+If there are many BCs involved that must integrate with each other and especially when those BCs are calling each other several times that is sign of a bad architecture decisions.
+When caching, repeated calls comes into play that is yet another technical way to cover the problem.
+This might mean that the boundaries are incorrect and needs to be revisited.

+3. Look for data/information that change at the same time If in the design some data *must* change in two different places (BCs) at the same time (Atomic change) it means that there should be only *one* Bounded Context made out of those two.

+4. Look for data/information that are being used together If there is a need for e.g. two BCs to query each other for a data this needs to be revised.
+We could try to look at the implementation from the different perspective and replace existing BCs with the new ones that will have all what they require within it.

+5. Creating Bounded Context helper questions
+- What is BC responsibility?
+If there are many sentences used to answer the question then it might mean that the BC does too much and needs a split.
+- How many integrations does the BC have?
+How many and why it has them also to what internal/external systems those integrations are being made.
+Integration to an external system limits BCs autonomy much more than an integration to internal system.
+- Is there a single source of truth for specific information/concept during a business process?
+If there is a BC that is an owner of the information/concept if it is not then we have lost some BC and we have to
+add it.
+- Does schizophrenic BC exist?
+When BC needs to have some conditional logic to figure out "who" it is.
+Example when BC has a logic to do certain actions for Individual Client and Corporate Client.
+In that case there should be two different BCs one for Individual and one for Corporate Client handling.
+- Look for anti-requirements?
+Anti-requirement is a requirement that does not have any Business value \(sense\).
+Look for rules that could break our BCs boundaries by asking questions to the end user about requirements that could possibly cross boundaries of our BCs.

 ## Books
 * [Domain-Driven Design: Tackling Complexity in the Heart of Software - Eric Evans](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215)<br/>